spikedoanz/spikedoanz.github.io/content/taking-back-the-web.md

+---
+title: taking back the web
+---

-# taking back the web
+# Taking back the web

+---

 - the internet used to be an amazing place
 - that was until, the algorithms hit. first google, then youtube, then reddit, then facebook, instagram, reddit and tiktok